Sales enablement was supposed to make selling easier.

 3. Training

-Sales teams rely on understanding the product well to sell it.
+Sales teams have to understand the product well to sell it.
 The Sales Enablement and/or Product Marketing teams should run ongoing sales and product training.

 4. Content